Last updated on May 23rd, 2023

 - Add the chicken broth.
 Bring to a boil, then reduce heat to a simmer and cook until mixture begins to thicken, about 12 minutes.

-- Stir in whole milk, cayenne pepper, and wild rice.
+- Stir in whole milk, cayenne pepper, shredded chicken, wild rice and roasted peppers.
 Cook until mixture thickens again, about 5-10 minutes.

 - Season with salt and pepper to taste.